dwdas9/home/articles/Spark-DataBricks/2_Databricks_Concepts.md

   - **Photon**: Has some speed for SQL

 - And Access mode
-  - Single User is always there
+  - **Single User**:  is always there
-  - Shared mode is for Premium plan.
-Has unity Catalog
+  - **Shared:** Many users can access the same nodes.
+Seprate environment for each user.
+One fails, doesn't affecct other.
-  -
+  - **No Isolattioin shared:** Multiple users can access.
+But, enviornment is the same.
+One process fails, all users affected.